mcyph/project-aria-bot/README.md

 Feel free to fork this bot and add whatever you wish to it.
 If you want to contact me directly you can via my discord: Echo2124#3778

 # Planned Changes
+- Move constants to a separate JSON file (next thing I will be working on)
 - Overhaul Database implementation/handler which is currently rather primative
 - Clean up code
 - Work on stability improvements